jrouaix/csharp-expr-rs/README.md

 - [ ] Error handling on expressions parsing
 - [ ] Modularisation, so anyone can implement their own functions list
 - [ ] Handle Assoc/Binary operators
-- [ ] Handle numeric types as Decimal/Money with 4 digits precision (have to find the right crate : https://crates.io/crates/rust_decimal ?)
 - [ ] Publish on crates.io